Pairing a degree in science or engineering with business and leadership skills can fast-track your career.

 WHEN A DEGREE IN SCIENCE OR ENGINEERING IS PAIRED WITH SKILLS IN BUSINESS AND LEADERSHIP, IT CAN LIFT YOU TO THE PENTHOUSE SUITE OF PROFESSIONS.

-For many technical or specialist jobs, there’s a clear career path from school to the desired job.
-And for positions not requiring specialist knowledge, the minimum educational requirements combined with a winning personality and work experience can often seal the deal.
+For many technical or specialist jobs, there’s a clear career path from school to the desired role.
+And for positions not requiring specialist knowledge, the right mix of credentials, personality and experience can often seal the deal.

 “The answer is STEM,” says the Hon Karen Andrews MP, Assistant Minister for Science.